ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/autoscaling_group.md

 * `id` - UUID of the Autoscaling Group.
 * `name` - The name of the Autoscaling Group.
 * `datacenter` - VMs for this Autoscaling Group will be created in this Virtual Datacenter.
-Please note, that it have the same `location` as the `template`.
+Please note, that it has to have the same `location` as the `template`.
     * `href` - Absolute URL to the resource's representation
     * `type` - Type of resource
     * `id` - Unique identifier for the resource